MahdiES0/Vision-Project-Document-Detection/README.md

 # Cascaded YOLO Pipeline for Document and Category Detection

-This repository provides the **notebooks** used for the third stage of our paper’s pipeline for document analysis in natural images.
+This repository provides the **notebooks** used for the third stage, Optical Character Recognition, of our paper’s pipeline for document analysis in natural images.

 ## Repository structure